Conor Clifford: Leicester City

 On 18 February 2013, Clifford played in a reserve game for Leicester City against Birmingham City featuring in midfield and scoring the winning goal with a right-footed drive from inside the box.
 Clifford had been on trial at the club following his release from Chelsea in January 2013.
 After featuring in a couple more reserve games for Leicester City, Clifford signed a short-term contract until the end of the 2012–13 season on 9 March.
 However, Clifford made no appearances for the club and was released at the end of the 2012–13 season.

 Southend United

 Clifford signed a two-year contract with Southend United on 1 August 2013.
 Clifford had previously gone on trial with the club for the pre-season friendly in Spain.
-Clifford made his debut, in the opening game of the season, coming on as a substitute in the 86th minutes, in a 1–0 win over Plymouth Argyle.
+Clifford made his debut, in the opening game of the season, coming on as a substitute in the 86th minute, in a 1–0 win over Plymouth Argyle.
 Clifford scored his first Southend goal on 5 October 2013 in a 2–0 win over Oxford United.
-Clifford was released by Southend following their promotion to League One in 2015.
+He was released by Southend following their promotion to League One in 2015.

 Barnet (loan)

 Clifford joined Barnet on loan on 2 February 2015.
 He scored his first goal for Barnet, with a 25-yard curling shot, in a 3–1 defeat at home against Grimsby Town on 21 February 2015.